Jacky stopped them as everyone was about half a block from the new flower shop.

 “We’ll see.
 What’s with the crowd?”

-Jacky nods.
+Jacky nodded.
 “Talking about that, Qiao and I are heading there now.
 Want to join us to see what all the craze is?”

 “If you’re in a hurry…”